OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-httpd-afterredeploy.png)

-By creating new Deployment resources with each blue/green deployment, and by creating new ConfigMap resources with each deployment, we can be sure that our Kubernetes cluster is not left in an undefined state during a deployment or after a failed deployment.
+By creating new Deployment resources with each blue/green deployment, and by creating new ConfigMap resources with each deployment, we can be sure that our Kubernetes cluster is not left in an undefined state during an update or after a failed deployment.

 ## Promoting to Production